 GREATINNOVUS: Remote Standup -How it works

-* we also request all to appear in video in proper formal attire to ensure they get into the work mode
+✔ We also request all to appear in the video in proper formal attire to ensure they get into the work mode

-* mid day reporting on progress and also water-cooler discussions among teams to
+✔ Mid-day reporting on progress and also water-cooler discussions among teams to ensure better collaboration

 These ensured productive and effective collaboration for all our clients.